ankit-verma2000/LoanTap-Logistic-Regression/README.md

 ● Logistic Regression, a foundational algorithm, is pivotal in binary outcomes like loan decisions.
-● Participants will hone skills in data preprocessing, model evaluation, and understanding trade-offs, essential in the data science realm.
+● Participants will hone skills in data preprocessing, model evaluation, and understanding trade-offs,which are essential in the data science realm.
 ● The case emphasizes actionable insights, fostering the ability to drive data-informed strategies in financial sectors.